Healthdirect Free Australian health advice you can count on.

 What are HIV and AIDS?

-Human immunodeficiency virus (HIV) is a virus that affects your immune system.
+Human immunodeficiency virus (HIV) is a type of virus that affects your immune system.
 It gradually destroys a type of immune cell known as CD4.
 These cells help your body stay healthy by fighting off disease.

-If you have AIDS, your immune system is severely weakened, so your body is unable to fight infections and stop certain cancers from developing.
+If you have AIDS, your immune system is weakened, so your body is unable to fight infections and stop certain cancers from developing.

 What are the symptoms of HIV infection?